-If you have already started volunteering and have not yet informed your Job Centre, DWP or HMRC you should do so promptly so that they are fully aware of your circumstances.
+If you have already started volunteering and have not yet informed your Job Centre, DWP or His Majesty's Revenues and Customs (HMRC) you should do so promptly so that they are fully aware of your circumstances.

-If the hours or days you volunteer for change, or if you stop volunteering, you should inform the office dealing with your benefit claims.
+If the hours or days you volunteer for change, or if you stop volunteering, you should inform the offices dealing with your benefit claims.